The government has confirmed that key reforms under the Renters’ Rights Act will take effect on 1 May 2026.

 The primary implementation date is 1 May 2026.

-From this date, the structure of private tenancies in England will change.
-Additional elements including the Private Rented Sector database and landlord ombudsman are expected to follow in later phases.
+From that point, the structure of private tenancies in England changes.
+Further measures — including the Private Rented Sector database and landlord ombudsman — are expected to follow in later phases.

 What Will Change on 1 May 2026?